Spectrum Engineer

 - Run detailed interference analyses for GSO-GSO and GSO-NGSO using Visualyse or similar tools

-- Coordinate across Astranis internal teams to ensure buy-in across executive, sales, and networking teams
+- Coordinate across Astranis internal teams to gather technical data from the sales, and sales engineering teams

 - Support Astranis ITU engagement through developing positions, analyses and input documents to ITU fora and regional preparatory meetings